-Our M2M solutions reliably identify, track and monitor people or objects in real time, enabling our customers to detect unauthorized movement of people, vehicles and other monitored objects.
-We provide all-in-one field-proven RFID and mobile technology, accompanied with services specifically tailored to meet the requirements of electronic monitoring.
-Our proprietary RFID and Mobile PureRF® suite of hybrid hardware and software components are the foundation of these products and services.
-Our M2M division has primarily focused on growing three markets: (i) public safety; (ii) healthcare and homecare; and (iii) transportation.
+Our IoT products and solutions reliably identify, track and monitor people or objects in real time, enabling our customers to detect unauthorized movement of people, vehicles and other monitored objects.
+We provide all-in-one field-proven IoT suite, accompanied with services specifically tailored to meet the requirements of an IoT solutions.
+Our proprietary IoT suite of hybrid hardware, connectivity and software components are the foundation of these solutions and services.
+Our IoT division has primarily focused on growing the following markets: (i) public safety; (ii) healthcare and homecare; (iii) Smart Cities (iv) Smart Campus and (iv) transportation.

-During 2012, we entered into the growing electronic monitoring vertical markets for public safety, real time healthcare and homecare, and transportation management.
-We have developed products and solutions including the PureSecurity Hybrid Suite of wrist band, tags, beacons, PureCom, Pure Monitors, PureTrack and other components,
+During 2006, we identified the growing electronic tracking and monitoring vertical markets for public safety, real time healthcare and homecare, and transportation management.
+We have developed the PureRF Hybrid suit of wrist devices, connectivity, and controlling software, from 2012 we have developed the next generation IoT suite of devices, connectivity and Monitoring software; the PureSecurity Hybrid Suite of wrist band, tags, beacons, PureCom, Pure Monitors, PureTrack and other components.

-On January 1, 2015 we acquired Leaders in Community Alternatives, Inc., or LCA.
+On January 1, 2016 we acquired Leaders in Community Alternatives, Inc., or LCA.
 LCA is a California based, private criminal justice organization, providing community-based services and electronic monitoring programs to government agencies in the U.S. for more than 25 years.
 LCA offers a broad range of competitive solutions for governmental institutions across the U.S. in addressing realignment strategies and plans.